-Kathmandu is famously known as the city of temples and the city of gods and goddesses has religious importance both for the followers of Hinduism and Buddhism.
+Kathmandu is famously known as the city of temples and the city of gods and goddesses has religious importance both to the followers of Hinduism and Buddhism.
 It's a spiritual land full of mystery and religious importance, so the history of the city itself has a story related to religion.

-The narrow alleys around the city and people living in typical architectural buildings are fascinating views of the city with devotees everyday flourishing around the Temples and Stupa for their daily ritual ceremonies will make the tour one of the memorable moments for any travellers.
-It's not a mere observing be in Kathmandu, it is filled with the spiritual and mythical supremacy one can feel throughout the visit.
+The narrow alleys around and people living in typical architectural buildings are fascinating views of the city with devotees everyday flourishing around the Temples and Stupa for their daily ritual ceremonies will make the tour one of the memorable moments for any travelers.

 Starting with the Swyambhunath Stupa famously known as the Monkey Temple, which lies at the top of hillock a beautiful place to view the Kathmandu valley, the Langtang Himalayan ranges, lovely stupas, and temples around filled with the monkeys surrounding the entire spectrum.

-If you visit this spot during the Shivaratri Festival which falls during February, an easy view of Nanga Baba (necked Saddhu) smoking marijuana with devotees can be viewed in a single day festival almost a million people from around the world visit Pashupatinath an important day for Lord Shiva during Shivaratri.
+If you visit this spot during the Shivaratri Festival which falls during February, an easy view of Nanga Baba (necked Saddhu) smoking marijuana with devotees can be viewed.
+In a single-day festival, almost a million people from around the world visit Pashupatinath an important day for Lord Shiva during Shivaratri.

 Finally, your tour will end after visiting Bouddhanath Stupa, one of the biggest stupa dedicated to Buddhism, a culturally mixed area for both Hindu and Buddhist religions.

 With numerous monasteries around where you can experience lamas performing ritual ceremonies, praying flags, and strolling praying wheels around the stupa to get a blessing and finally enjoying your lunch at one of the rooftop restaurants, you will drive to your respective hotel.